Why Am I Always Sore After Workouts?

 • Elevated injury risk

 Create a consistent wind-down routine and stick to it — even on rest days.
+Building a structured bedtime routine for restful sleep can make the difference between waking up stiff and sore or fully recharged for your next workout.

 5. You’re Not Moving After Workouts